7Information about Navigation in Ice

 d)Be prepared to go "Full Astern" at any time.

-e)Navigation in pack ice after dark should not be attempted without high-power searchlights which can be controlled easily from the bridge.
-If poor visibility precludes progress, heave to and keep the propeller turning slowly as it is less susceptible to ice damage than if it were completely stopped.
+e)Navigation in pack ice after dark should not be attempted without high-power searchlights which can be controlled easily from the bridge; if poor visibility precludes progress, heave to in the ice and keep the propeller turning slowly as it is less susceptible to ice damage than if it were completely stopped, blocks of ice will also be prevented from jamming between the blades and the hull.

 7.5Main Engine Cooling Systems